KhronosGroup/VulkanSC-Loader/BUILD.md

 The Vulkan-Headers repository contains the Vulkan API definition files that are required to build the loader.

+For Vulkan SC, the `sc_main` branch or an appropriately tagged Vulkan SC version (e.g., `vksc1.0.13`) of the [Vulkan SC Headers repository](https://github.com/KhronosGroup/VulkanSC-Headers) repository must be checked out.

 #### Test Dependencies

 The loader tests depend on the [Google Test](https://github.com/google/googletest) library and